yousefissa/Adidas-Sitekey/readme.md

 # Sitkey Bot
-## You can get sitekey updates at twitter.com/yeezybuyer

 #### You must be using Python 3+, not 2.7.
 95% of errors are from using Python 2.